Simplistic Diamond Engagement ring

 By adding a row of smaller diamonds on either side of the centre stone, the ring lights up, creating a bit of sparkle without being ostentatious.

-This is a lovely choice for a lady who wants a single ring.
+A side stone ring is a lovely choice for a lady who wants a single ring.
 By adding the smaller stones you have your diamond band and solitaire combined into the perfect ring.

 The bypass ring is very practical when designed correctly.
 It allows the diamond the sit almost flush with the top of the ring’s metal, protecting the stone from bumps and knocks.